Notify me

 Our brand story is unusual.
 I have no training as a watchmaker (my background is in fine art and cutting-edge contemporary music), so we’re not, like most watch brands, starting from a basis of conventional watchmaking and pushing the boundaries from there, not that there’s anything wrong with doing that, of course.

 I created several UnconstrainedTime watches before I even thought about anything like brand, marketing or how my creations might fit with other concepts.
 When I was creating these initial watches for what later became our brand, I had no knowledge of the watch industry . . .
 I didn’t even know what a “microbrand” was.
-I was happy to find out, after several watches were already created and rendered in 3D, that what I was doing aligns well with the desire for uniqueness and creativity of microbrand enthusiasts, and can also be seen as part of the world of conceptual art jewelry, with our watches being unusual in that the art and the watch are inseparable:
+I was happy to find out, after several watches were already created and rendered in 3D, that what I was doing aligns well with the desire for uniqueness and creativity of microbrand enthusiasts, and can also be seen as part of the world of conceptual art jewellery, with our watches being unusual in that the art and the watch are inseparable:

 Each of our watches is a unique creative starting point with its own story and concept, not a minor variation on another of our watches.
 While they are all very different aesthetically, they also make sense as a brand, and as a series of personal explorations (although we do welcome other creators too, with our collaborations and open design competition).